 Here’s this sooooo good recipe.

-Meanwhile, drain pineapple reserving the juice.
-Combine cornstarch and 2 Tablespoons juice until smooth. set aside.
+- Drain pineapple reserving the juice.
+Combine cornstarch and 4 Tablespoons pineapple juice until smooth.
+Set aside.